 Graphics Card: Sapphire Pulse RX 5700 XT

-By far the most important component in any high-end gaming rig, the graphics card does the bulk of the heavy lifting and is the most expensive part for that reason.
+By far the most important component in any high-end Best Gaming Desktop PC Build rig, the graphics card does the bulk of the heavy lifting and is the most expensive part for that reason.
 Paired with the exceptional CPU Sapphire RX 5700 XT makes the most sense at the moment.
 1080p Ultra and 1440p Ultra is a breeze for this card and high refresh games will surely delight you with such powerful hardware.

 Its performance is close to the more expensive RTX 2070 Super.
 You can go for RTX 2070 Super, but for this, you will need to downgrade other components to stay within the budget.
 Might be you switch to smaller SSD to traditional HDD, or go with a lower-tier case, and probably demote motherboard and CPU as well.